xcart/xc5-manual/en/orders/understanding_x-cart_order_statuses.md

 ## System order statuses

-Every order in your X-Cart store has a payment status and a shipping status.
+Every order in your X-Cart store has a payment status and a fulfilment status.
 These two statuses provide information as to the current state of the order in the {% link "order processing workflow" ref_DkbTi1qJ %}.

 By default, X-Cart uses the following order statuses: